Law Firm in India

 4. The resolution passed at such board meeting has to be filed with the Registrar of Companies (ROC) in form MGT-14 within 30 days of passing of such resolution.

-5. At the general meeting convened pursuant to the board meeting, a special resolution has to be passed by the shareholders of the company confirming the appointment of the Managing Director.
+5. A special resolution is required to be passed by the shareholders of company stating the appointment of the MD.

 • Miscellaneous

-A Managing Director of one company cannot hold office in another company.
+One company’s MD cannot hold office in other company.
 This is however subject to 2 exceptions-

 1. A Managing Director of company X may hold office in company Y only if company Y is a subsidiary of company X.